-The measures are shown in Table 23 and should be applied where feasible and reasonable to minimise the impacts from the works as far as practicable.
+The measures are shown in Table 22 and should be applied where feasible and reasonable to minimise the impacts from the works as far as practicable.

-Action Required Applies To Details Management Measures Implementation of any project specific mitigation measures required.
+Action Required Applies To Details Management Measur Management Measures Implementation of any project specific mitigation measures required.
 Airborne noise Implementation of any project specific mitigation measures required.
 Implement community consultation or notification measures.
 Airborne noise Ground-borne noise & vibration Notification detailing work activities, dates and hours, impacts and mitigation measures, indication of work schedule over the night time period, any operational noise benefits from the works (where applicable) and contact telephone number.
 Notification should be a minimum of 7 calendar days prior to the start of works.
 For projects other than maintenance works more advanced consultation or notification may be required.
 Website (If required) Contact telephone number for community Email distribution list (if required) Community drop in session (if required by approval conditions).
 Site inductions Airborne noise Ground-borne noise & vibration All employees, contractors and subcontractors are to receive an environmental induction.
 The induction must at least include: all project specific and relevant standard noise and vibration mitigation measures relevant licence and approval conditions permissible hours of work any limitations on high noise generating activities location of nearest sensitive receivers construction employee parking areas designated loading/unloading areas and procedures site opening/closing times (including deliveries) environmental incident procedures.
+Behavioural practices Airborne noise No swearing or unnecessary shouting or loud stereos/radios on site.
+No dropping of materials from height, throwing of metal items and slamming of doors.
+Verification Airborne noise Ground-borne noise & vibration Where specified under Appendix C of the CNVG a noise verification program is to be carried out for the duration of the works in accordance with the Construction Noise and Vibration Management Plan and any approval and licence conditions.

-Table 23 Recommended Standard Mitigation and Management Measures
+Table 22 Recommended Standard Mitigation and Management Measures